FabianRolfMatthiasNoll/Golang-CSharp-Compiler/README.md

 - keep line and column number of tokens for error messages
 - name resolution aka this.number or foo.bar()
 - method calls
-- differntiation between fiel, method or constructor
+- differentiation between field, method or constructor

 ## to be implemented